Glastonbury 2025 secret sets: Haim, Pulp, Lewis Calpadi, Lorde & the latest acts rumoured for a TBA slot

 Haim

-Music fans are convinced that US outfit Haim are the mystery guests set to play Glastonbury festival on Saturday 28th June this year.
+Music fans are convinced that US sister outfit Haim are the mystery guests set to play Glastonbury festival on Saturday 28th June this year.
 However, it's not just a hunch that the female band - made up of sisters Alana, Danielle and Este Haim - are tipped for the Pyramid Stage.
 Eagle-eyed fans have provided some evidence too.

 Some have noted that the band were reviewed by Consequence of Sound in 2020 with the description: "HAIM stitch a patchwork quilt of rich tones, textures, and colours to explore on Women in Music Pt.
 III".